apache/avro/README.md

 This is accomplished by this plugin detecting that the Kotlin plugin has been applied, and informing the Kotlin compilation tasks of the presence of the generated sources directories for cross-compilation.

 This support does *not* support producing the Avro generated classes as Kotlin classes, as that functionality is not currently provided by the upstream Avro library.

+# Kotlin DSL Support

+Special notes relevant to using this plugin via the Gradle Kotlin DSL:

+* Apply the plugin declaratively using the `plugins {}` block.
+Otherwise, various features may not work as intended.
+See [Configuring Plugins in the Gradle Kotlin DSL](https://github.com/gradle/kotlin-dsl/blob/master/doc/getting-started/Configuring-Plugins.md) for more details.
+* Most configuration in the `avro {}` block can be used identically to the Groovy DSL.
+Boolean settings are an exception, as they require an "is" prefix.
+For example, instead of `createSetters = false`, one would use `isCreateSetters = false`.
+See [Getters and Setters](https://kotlinlang.org/docs/reference/java-interop.html#getters-and-setters) for more details.

 # Generating schema files